SylEleuth/gruvbox-plus-icon-pack/README.md

 ![folders](https://github.com/user-attachments/assets/2a80368d-56e8-48b4-aeb4-67230fda428b)
 ![plasma](https://github.com/user-attachments/assets/aeb31474-725e-47b3-8218-2029643f4151)

 **Plasma** is a a special variant for KDE Plasma users.
-You can change color straight from System Settings: Colors & Themes -> Colors.
+You can change color straight from System Settings: *Colors & Themes -> Colors*.

 If You are using different Desktop Environment You can easily change the folder's color with special script (thanks to [akarzim](https://github.com/akarzim)).
 Script is located in the `scripts` folder